senzing-garage/stream-loader/README.md

 The stream loader will inspect each incoming JSON message for a "senzingStreamLoader" JSON property name (unless altered by `SENZING_STREAM_LOADER_DIRECTIVE`).
 The "senzingStreamLoader" property value is used to direct the actions of the stream loader.
-The "senzingStreamLoader" property will be removed from the JSON message before it is sent to the Senzing Engine.
+The "senzingStreamLoader" property will be removed from the JSON message before the message is sent to the Senzing Engine.

 1. The format of the stream-loader directive is:

-    ```json
+    ```javascript
     {
         "action": "<action-identifier>"
     }